cameronmore/RustEnv/README.md

 ## dotenv Files

-According to [dotenv.org](dotenv.org), `.env` files were introduced in 2012 and popularized in 2013 as a way for developers to store important environment variables / secrets / keys outside of source control (like Git).
+While the concept of environment variables is much older, the `.env` file syntax were introduced in 2012 and popularized in 2013 as a way for developers to store important environment variables / secrets / keys outside of source control (like Git) (at least, according to [dotenv](https://www.dotenv.org/)).

 An example file looks like the following:
 ```env